NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_guidelines.rst

 Guidelines for testing your POD
 -------------------------------

-5. Test before distribution.
-It is important that you test your POD before sending it to the lead team contact.
-Please take the time to go through the following procedures:
+Test before distribution.
+Find people (eg, nearby postdocs/grads and members from other POD-developing groups) who are not involved in your POD's implementation and are willing to help.
+Give the tar files and point your GitHub repo to them.
+Ask them to try running the framework with your POD following the Getting Started instructions.
+Ask for comments on whether they can understand the documentation.

-   A. Test how the POD fails.
+Test how the POD fails.
 Does it stop with clear errors if it doesn’t find the files it needs?
 How about if the dates requested are not presented in the model data?
 Can developers run it on data from another model?
 Here are some simple tests you should try:

    - Move the ``inputdata`` directory around.
 Your POD should still work by simply updating the values of ``OBS_DATA_ROOT`` and ``MODEL_DATA_ROOT`` in the configuration input file.

    - Try to run your POD with a different set of model data.

    - If you have problems getting another set of data, try changing the files' ``CASENAME`` and variable naming convention.
 The POD should work by updating ``CASENAME`` and ``convention`` in the configuration input.

    - Try your POD on a different machine.
 Check that your POD can work with reasonable machine configuration and computation power, e.g., can run on a machine with 32 GB memory, and can finish computation in 10 min.
 Will memory and run time become a problem if one tries your POD on model output of high spatial resolution and temporal frequency (e.g., avoid memory problem by reading in data in segments)?
 Does it depend on a particular version of a certain library?
 Consult the lead team if there's any unsolvable problems.

-   Test before distribution.
-Find people (eg, nearby postdocs/grads and members from other POD-developing groups) who are not involved in your POD's implementation and are willing to help.
-Give the tar files and point your GitHub repo to them.
-Ask them to try running the framework with your POD following the Getting Started instructions.
-Ask for comments on whether they can understand the documentation.

 Other tips on implementation